tonethar/IGME-330-Spring-2023/notes/object-notes.md

 ### I-C. Object Prototypes

-- Note that all these first 3 objects we made above, all look the same in the console/debugger, no matter how they were created:
+- Note that the first 3 objects we made above, each look the same in the console/debugger, no matter how they were created:

 ```js
 {job: 'Ambulance Driver'}